-Moreover, another study SOLAJA and OLADIMEJI (2019), suggests HRM as an organization's human factor with intangible and valuable resources, like professionalism, skills, and intelligence which add distinctive personality to the organization and make the employees' stock of knowledge embedded in the collective capabilities of an organization to identify appropriate solutions (Zahra et al., 2019).
-In addition, an organization's resource-based view explains human (RBV) that resource management's additional value may contribute to the success and performance improvement of an organization (Carter et al., 2017).
+Moreover, another study SOLAJA OLADIMEJI (2019), suggests HRM as an organization's human factor with intangible and valuable resources, like professionalism, skills, which intelligence add distinctive personality to the organization and make the employees' stock of knowledge embedded in the collective capabilities of an organization to identify appropriate solutions (Zahra et al., 2019).
+In addition, an organization's resourcebased view (RBV) explains that human resource management's additional value may contribute to the success and performance improvement of an organization (Carter et al., 2017).
 Sihite (2018) views HRM as the essential value and resources of the organization through which advantageous returns will be produced.
 Thus, organizational performance emerges from the ability of an organization to significantly contribute to the organizational activities.
 During the process of attaining OP, the organization's management must admit that HRM is distinct among other organizational resources, making it reliable due to its quality of generating the required value (Busch & Barkema, 2020).

-The main focus of the study is on the analysis of HRM practices such as recruitment & selection, development, compensation, training & performance appraisal, and promotion practices organizational performance in the on manufacturing industry of Indonesia (Ruiz, Peña, Navarro, & Grigorescu, 2014).
+The main focus of the study is on the analysis of HRM practices such as recruitment & selection, training & development, compensation, performance appraisal, and promotion practices organizational performance manufacturing industry of Indonesia (Ruiz, Peña, Navarro, & Grigorescu, 2014).
 The economy of Indonesia is the largest one in Southeast Asia.
-It is a developing upper-middle-income country.
+It is a developing upper-middleincome country.
 It is the world's 15th largest economy in terms of nominal gross domestic product (GDP) and the world's 7th largest country in terms of purchasing par parity.
 Its estimated nominal GDP is \$1.15 trillion in 2021, while GDP (PPP) is \$3.50 trillion in 2021.
 Indonesia has recently become the 10th largest manufacturing country across the world.
-It is the largest economic sector of Indonesia.
+It is the economic sector of Indonesia.
 Manufacturing production covers almost a quarter of the country's total GDP.
-It provides employment to one-fifth of the total working-age population of Indonesia.
+It provides employment to one-fifth of the total workingage population of Indonesia.
 About 25 million workers are employed in the manufacturing industry in the Indonesian economy.
-Indonesian industry consists of textiles, garments, food & beverages. electronics. automotive. and chemicals.
-Because of its large contribution to the economic growth of Indonesia and a large provision of employment opportunities, this aims at analyzing the organizational performance in the manufacturing industry considering the role of HRM practices (Nikiforova, 2018).
-The majority of the leading manufacturing organizations in Indonesia have the efficient workforce and emerging performance because of the effective implementation of HRM practices (Migdadi, Zaid, Yousif, Almestarihi, & Al-Hyari, 2017).
+Indonesian industry consists of textiles, garments, food & electronics, beverages, automotive, chemicals.
+Because of its large contribution to the economic growth of Indonesia and a large provision of employment opportunities, this analyzing the organizational aims at performance in the manufacturing industry considering the role of HRM practices (Nikiforova, 2018).
+The majority of the leading manufacturing organizations in Indonesia have the efficient workforce and emerging because performance of the effective implementation of HRM practices (Migdadi, Zaid, Yousif, Almestarihi, & Al-Hyari, 2017).
 The contribution of manufacturing sector in GDP increases with time and some figures of this situation is mentioned in Figure 1.